Holocaust and Genocide Studies, Certificate

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

-The personal statement should be about 500 words in length, be addressed to the admission committee, and explain the applicant's educational background and training, career goals, familiarity with the study of the Holocaust and other genocides, and detail why the applicant is pursuing the certificate.
+The personal statement should be about 500 words in length; be addressed to the admission committee; explain the applicant's educational background and training, career goals, and familiarity with the study of the Holocaust and other genocides; and detail why the applicant is pursuing the certificate.

 Global Opportunities